dumbie/CtrlUI/Readme.txt

 | Installation Instructions
 1) Extract the CtrlUI folder to any directory you want on your computer.
 2) Make sure that you have installed all the requirements listed below.
-3) Launch CtrlUI.exe and setup a few basic apps in the welcome screen.
+3) Launch CtrlUI.exe and setup a few basic apps in the welcome screen*
-4) Enjoy using your brand new controller based user interface.
+4) Enjoy using your new controller friendly based user interface.
+* For the best experience please use CtrlUI-Admin.exe

 | Uninstallation Instructions
 1) Run the Driver Installer and click on "Uninstall drivers"